Desil-sketch/jesse/README.md

-There is a noticable imporovement in performance using cython if your indicators are already wrapped in C.
+There is a noticable imporovement in performance using cython if your indicators are already wrapped in C. run "dashboard_cythonize.py" to cythonize.

 # Jesse beta (GUI dashboard)